Review this Retiree Checklist for a simple way to determine what you need to do and how you get it done now that you’ve retired.

 If you meet any of the retirement eligibility rules, you will be eligible to participate in the IRMP medical, vision plans and/or the Intel Catastrophic Rx Health Reimbursement Account (HRA) if enrolled in Medicare Part D.

-If you were hired before January 1, 2014, a SERMA will be established upon your retirement from Intel if you are a U.S. employee at the time you retire and meet any of Intel’s retirement eligibility rules.
+SERMA will be established upon your retirement from Intel if you were hired or rehired before January 1, 2014, you are a U.S. employee at the time you retire and meet any of Intel’s retirement eligibility rules.

 SERMA is provided to help purchase health insurance for you and your eligible dependents once you have retired from Intel and have met the eligibility requirements.